-Results of Operations for the six months ended June 30, 2012
+Results of Operations for the nine months ended September 30, 2012

-The net loss for the six month period was \$2,192,066, an increase of \$1,254,594 from \$937,472 in the same period of the prior year, mainly as a result of a non-recurring gain on the sale of the Fostung property during 2011, and increases in foreign exchange charges.
+The net loss for the nine month period was \$3,332,617, an increase of \$299,530 from \$3,033,087 in the same period of the prior year, mainly as a result of a non-recurring gain on the sale of the Fostung property during 2011.
 Details of the individual items contributing to the increased net loss are as follows:

-Six months ended June 30 2012 vs. six months ended June 30, 2011 - Variance Analysis Item Variance Favourable / (Unfavourable) Explanation Gain on disposition of assets (\$491,897) In the second quarter of 2011 the Company disposed of the Fostung property for a profit of \$491,897.
+Nine months ended September 30 2012 vs. nine months ended September 30, 2011 - Variance Analysis Item Variance Favourable / (Unfavourable) Explanation Gain on disposition of assets (\$491,897) In the second quarter of 2011 the Company disposed of the Fostung property for a profit of \$491,897.
 No such disposal took place in Q2 2012.
-Foreign exchange (\$359,688) Foreign exchange losses and gains result from the holding of short and long term obligations and cash in currencies other than Canadian dollars (primarily US dollars).
-The Canadian dollar weakened against other currencies during the first six months of 2012 resulting in a \$142,236 loss.
-The Canadian dollar strengthened against other currencies during the comparable quarter of 2011, resulting in a gain of \$217,452 and a total unfavourable variance between

-Six months ended June 30 2012 vs. six months ended June 30, 2011 - Variance Analysis Item Variance Favourable / (Unfavourable) Explanation the quarters of \$359,688.
+Salaries and benefits (\$238,956) Negative variance is due primarily to the replacement of contracted administrative services with direct office and staff during the second half of 2011 and through 2012.
 Change in fair value of derivative liability (\$228,741) A one-time (non-cash), non-recurring valuation recognition event was taken in Q1 of 2011, resulting in the negative variance to 2012.
-General and administrative (\$148,636) The increased costs relate to equipment repairs at Springer (\$23,000), TSX fees and overall increased activity levels from one year ago.
-Salaries and benefits (\$138,919) During the first six months of 2011 EMC contracted for a significant portion of its administrative services.
-During the second half of 2011 and through 2012, the Company replaced contract expenses with direct office and staff expenses.
-Stock-based compensation (\$72,524) During the second half of 2012, stock options were issued.
-75% of these options vested immediately which resulted in immediate expensing of this non- cash item.
-Interest expense (\$70,790) Monthly interest due on the new convertible debt (February 2012) resulted in a higher interest expense during the quarter.
-There was no comparable loan outstanding during the same period of 2011.
-Professional fees (\$40,075) Increased audit, legal and professional costs are primarily associated with the Nyngan project.
-Insurance (\$19,089) Higher insurance policy costs, providing broader coverage led to this unfavorable variance.
-Amortization \$46,470 Certain assets were fully amortized in the year ending December 31, 2011.
-Travel and entertainment \$46,981 Lower travel costs incurred in 2012 as exploration work at Nyngan was completed early in 2012.
-Consulting \$54,404 In-house staff in 2012 replaced administrative consulting costs in 2011.
-Exploration \$167,910 Exploration and test work expenditure at the Nyngan Project was completed in Q1 of the current year accounting for the favorable variance when compared to the corresponding period in the prior year.
+General and administrative (\$177,634) The increased costs relates to the amortization of costs related to the issuance of the convertible debt which are amortized over the life of the convertible debt, equipment repairs at Springer, TSX fees and overall increased activity levels from one year ago.
+Interest expense (\$140,347) Monthly interest due on incurrence of convertible debt during February 2012 resulted in a higher interest expense during the 9 month period ended September 30, 2012 when compared with the same period of 2011.
+Stock-based compensation (\$135,940) During the first 9 months of 2012, stock options were issued.
+75% of these options vested immediately which resulted in immediate expensing of this non-cash item.
+Fewer stock options were issued during the same period of 2011 and contained longer vesting provisions.
+Insurance (\$30,521) Higher insurance policy costs, providing broader coverage led to this unfavorable variance.
+Travel and entertainment \$75,390 Lower travel costs have been incurred in 2012 as exploration work at Nyngan was completed early in 2012.